M0r13n/TIL/programming/functional/mostly_adequate.md

 I will use JS and Python to implement some of the examples.

 # Chapter 3
 I want my functions to be **pure**, which means that they shouldn't have any **side effects**.
-Such side effects is any interaction with the world outside of a function.
+Such side effects are any interactions with the world outside of a function.
 Examples could be:

 - file system changes
 - database changes